juemrami/advanced-lfg-filters/README.md

 ## About

-This Addon aims to help navigate clunky & cluttered UI for the recently added Group Finder in classic era anniversary realms.
+This Addon adds various visual improvements and filtering options to the Group Finder in Classic Anniversary and Season of Discovery realms.

 ### Features: